Deal not sealed, Romney hits Santorum with big ad buys

 To help fend off the challenge, the Super PAC outside spending group that supports Romney - by far the biggest fundraiser in the Republican field - has been pouring millions of dollars into anti-Santorum advertising.

-Conservative Kansas, where Santorum is the favorite, holds its caucuses on Saturday.
+Conservative Kansas, where Santorum is the favourite, holds its caucuses on Saturday.
 Alabama and Mississippi, two Southern states where evangelical Christians are a big voting bloc, have primaries on Tuesday.

 Romney would dearly like to win in any of those strongly Republican states, after securing most of his primary and caucus victories to date in states that supported Obama in the 2008 election.
 On Thursday, Romney picked up the endorsement of Mississippi Governor Phil Bryant.